Literary Translation (M.Phil.)

 There is widespread interest in literary translation as a form of literary study, and as a discipline that extends the reading and writing skills obtained in an Arts degree.
 Trinity College builds on its large and successful language teaching experience in creating a programme specifically designed for the production and study of literary translations.

 The course brings together in an interdisciplinary framework, the expertise to create a unique programme for practitioners, future practitioners and students of the art of translation.
-The target language is English, but the following source languages are also available: French, Italian, Spanish, German, Russian, Czech and Polish.
+All students work with English, as well as other working languages including but not limited to Czech, French, German, Irish, Italian, Polish, Russian, and Spanish.
 Where requested, we will try to provide support in other languages.
 The programme is taught by experienced lecturers, several of whom have published translated books, and by guest translators.
 It features a seminar in which students present and discuss their own work.

 A graduate of the course will be well equipped to undertake literary, cultural, academic or philosophical translation, and will be qualified for employment in any area demanding intercultural awareness and excellent writing and analytical skills.
 The aim is to each translation as an art, and to form professionals who will have learned to work in an ethos of mutual intellectual and linguistic exchange.